 WordPress.com is a fully hosted service.
 You can sign up for a WordPress site there, and you don’t need to worry about hosting it or getting a domain name (you can get one in the “wordpress.com” domain).
 It’s kinda like Squarespace or Wix, where you just sign up and instantly you have a live website.
-The downside is that your choices of themes is limited, and there are many other limitations to what you can do on your site.
+The downside is that your choices of themes are limited, and there are many other limitations to what you can do on your site.
 If you’re doing a personal blog though, it’s probably fine.

-In this site, when I say “WordPress”, I’m usually referring to the first case, namely, WordPress software hosted on your hosting provider, not on WordPress.com.
+On this site, when I say “WordPress”, I’m usually referring to the first case, namely, WordPress software hosted on your hosting provider, not on WordPress.com.
 When most people talk about WordPress, that’s usually what they are talking about, not the hosting service.

 The Benefits of Using WordPress